ruirangerfan/rethinking_road_reconstruction_pothole_detection/_site/README.md

 [2] Mikhailiuk, A. and Dahnoun, N., 2016, October.
 Real-time pothole detection on TMS320C6678 DSP.
 In 2016 IEEE International Conference on Imaging Systems and Techniques (IST) (pp. 123-128).
 IEEE.
 <br>
 [3] Fan, R., Ozgunalp, U., Hosking, B., Liu, M. and Pitas, I., 2019.
 Pothole detection based on disparity transformation and road surface modeling.
 IEEE Transactions on Image Processing, 29, pp.897-908.

+## **Stories behind this work:**

+- When working on this project, I was a third-year Ph.D. student at the University of Bristol.

+- When submitting this paper, I was a fresh postdoc at HKUST.

+- When this paper was FINALLY accepted, it had been almost a year since I started my second postdoc at UCSD, and now my postdoc career is nearly coming to an end...

+We experienced a very annoying review process.
+We submitted this work for peer-review on **Apr.
+11, 2019**.
+We got the initial feedback on **Jul.
+28, 2019**, and resubmitted our first revision on **Aug.
+22, 2019**.
+However, nothing was back to us until **Jul.
+09, 2020** (after DOZENS of emails from us, enquiring about the reviewers' feedback).
+We submitted the second revision on **Aug.
+06, 2020**, and it FINALLY got accepted on **Jan.
+01, 2021**.
+So, the review lasted for around **21 months**.
+Anyway, I provided you with the data we used in this work.